 James Cesare Illuminati of Bryn Mawr, PA on July 3, 2018, age 67.
 He was born on January 5, 1951 and was saved just after a gospel meeting at the Olney Gospel Hall on the Memorial Day weekend conference in 1961.
 He was thinking of John 3:16 and the significance of “that grand word ‘Whosoever,’” when he realized that it included him.
 Some of his last words to his wife and sons were, “I know ’tis meant for sinners; I know ’tis meant for me.”
 Throughout his lengthy battle with cancer, he displayed a quiet trust in the Lord.
 He leaves a wife (Suzanne), two sons (Nick and Matt), two brothers and a sister.
 Greatly loved by the believers in the Bryn Mawr assembly, he will be greatly missed.

 Lyle McCandless of St. Thomas, ON on July 7, 2018, age 97.
 He was saved on February 22, 1932, baptized in 1936, and received into the St. Thomas assembly in 1938 where he served faithfully as an elder for 70 years.
 He was a quiet, caring shepherd who loved the assembly and God’s people.
 Lyle consistently worshiped publicly until two weeks before his homecall.
 “He will be missed because his seat will be empty” (1Sam 20:18).
 Lyle and his wife Doris were known by all for their hospitality.
 He was a testimony in the care home where he lived and was loved by all there.
 His last words to nursing staff and family were, “Calvary Covers it All.”
 He is survived by four sons, two daughters, 20 grandchildren, and 29 great-grandchildren.
-Brian Kember, Stephen McCandless, and Shawn St. Clair took part at the funeral, along with Steve Kember who faithfully preached the gospel.
+Stephen McCandless, Shawn St. Clair, and another grandson-in-law took part at the funeral, along with Steve Kember who faithfully preached the gospel.
 Stephen McCandless spoke at the graveside.

 Mina Oakes of Oshawa, ON on July 12, 2018, age 89.
 In 1944, brethren Fred Nuggent and Robert Booth were having meetings and God began to work in the Cockburn family.
 Mina was saved at age 15 and later baptized and received into assembly fellowship.
 She eventually married Robert Oakes from PEI and they were blessed with three children: Nancy, Wayne, and Gary.
 Mina was both a faithful wife and mother who loved God’s assembly.
 Her life was the assembly and Sunday school work.
 She was a sister given to hospitality and entertaining God’s servants.
 Because of her poor health in later years, it was a blessing for her to be called home.
 The funeral was taken by her son Gary, and Ken Nicholson.